-The Centre encompasses a number of partner organisations and its activities are overseen and coordinated by a Governance Board, chaired by Professor Anna Dominiczak, and a Management Board, chaired by Dr Liz Musgrove.
+The Centre encompasses a number of partner organisations and its activities are overseen and coordinated by a Governance Board, chaired by Professor Anna Dominiczak, and a Management Board, chaired by Professor Gareth Inman.
 More details of our partners and our Governance and Management Boards can be found in the menu bar opposite.

 Our Vision & Strategy

 The Centre has an ambition to establish the infrastructure necessary to allow each of our cancer teams to develop a stratified medicine programme that will ultimately help to guide the treatment of patients on a much more individual basis.
 We will use pancreas cancer, where we have particular experience, as the paradigm for this work as we extend it into other cancer types.
 This investment will provide a critical platform of technical expertise and technology to support teams across the Centre, enabling them to develop and deliver new treatment options for cancer patients.

 In addition to our research ambitions, we are continuing to promote public engagement, increasing awareness of the work of the Centre and Cancer Research UK in the local community and its relevance to the care of cancer patients.